frontendpatterns/frontendpatterns.dev/src/content/patterns/compound-component.md

 ## Solution

-Apply the Compound Component pattern by creating components that work together implicitly through shared context to manage complex interactions, and reinforce it with concise examples or tests.
+Create components that work together implicitly through shared context to manage complex interactions.
 For example, keep a `UserCard` component focused on presentation while a `useUserCard` hook fetches and normalizes its data.